NicolasBernaerts/tasmota/intercom/README.md

-Tasmota firmware modified to control gate opening on an Intercom
+Tasmota firmware modified to control building gate
 =============

 This evolution of Tasmota firmware has been enhanced to remotely control a building gate opening thru the flat intercom.